NebulousLabs/Sia/doc/API.md

 Response:
 ```
 struct {
-	address string
+	Address types.UnlockHash (string)
 }
 ```
-'address' is a Sia address that can receive siacoins or siafunds.
+'Address' is a Sia address that can receive siacoins or siafunds.

 #### /wallet/seed [POST]